LassieME/KiteBotCore/README.md

 # KiteBotCore
-A .Net Core rewrite of the original KiteBot
+A .Net Core rewrite of the original KiteBot, merging the KiteBot and GiantBomb codebases and functionality.